MAEldredgePro/command/README.md

 ## Add to your chat server the ability to respond to several administrative commands.
 ### Enhance your server to be able to handle the following commands from clients.
 ---
-- [ ] In all cases you should log the result to server.log.
 - [x] **/help**
    - [x] Sends a list of available commands and their descriptions/usage
+   - [x] log the result to server.log.
-- [ ] **/clientlist**
+- [x] **/clientlist**
-   - [ ] Sends a list of all connected client names to the requesting client.
+   - [x] Sends a list of all connected client names to the requesting client.
+   - [ ] log the result to server.log.
 - [ ] **/username**
-   - [ ] Updates the username of the client that sent the command.
+   - [x] Updates the username of the client that sent the command.
-   - [ ] For example, if Guest2 sends ‘/username John’ then Guest2’s username should be updated to ‘John’.
+   - [x] For example, if Guest2 sends ‘/username John’ then Guest2’s username should be updated to ‘John’.
    - [ ] Handle Error Conditions.
 Your server should send an informative error message if the command fails for any reason.
      - [ ] Incorrect number of inputs
      - [ ] Username already in use
      - [ ] The new username is the same as the old username
-   - [ ] If there is no error then
+   - [x] If there is no error then
-     - [ ] a message should be broadcast to all users informing them of the name change.
+     - [x] a message should be broadcast to all users informing them of the name change.
-     - [ ]  Send a specialized message to the originating user informing them that the name change was successful.
+     - [x]  Send a specialized message to the originating user informing them that the name change was successful.
+     - [ ]  log the result to server.log.
 - [ ] **/w**
    - [ ] Sends a whisper (private, direct message) to another connected client.
    - For example: **/w Guest3 Hi** Should send the message 'Hi' to Guest3 only.